starling021/rat-n/README.md

 ## Application macOS payload

-    Selecting Application macOS from the payload menu will give you standart MPL payload that converted to the macOS application.
+    Selecting Application macOS from the payload menu will give you standart Mouse payload that converted to the macOS application.

     Platform: macOS